 Craftsmanship & Vision

-Our in house team are able to refit or resize most pieces to ensure no gift or self purchase is left unworn.
-We offer in house repairs to ensure your pieces last a lifetime and not just a season.
-We offer cleaning and re-polishing services to bring life back to jewellery that may have been unworn or scuffed from wear.
+We offer in house repairs to ensure our pieces last a lifetime, not a season.
+We offer cleaning and re-polishing services to bring scuffed jewellery back to life.

--We have a water filter system to avoid our team using disposable plastics.
+We have a water filter system to avoid disposable plastics.

-We will continue to look at how we can reduce our impact through our studio practices.
+We continue to work to reduce our impact through our studio practices.

 For us ethical jewellery is not just about the way it’s made.
 It’s also about the way it’s portrayed – on social media and beyond.
 We want to disrupt the external focus, the objectification of jewellery, the airbrushed perfection, the superficial and pretentious.
 The way jewellery is so often portrayed as exclusive – a means to show off and create separation.
 We are interested in who you are, where you’re going and what role Rachel Entwistle Jewellery can play in helping you get there.
 Our jewellery is a means of self-expression – a way of communicating who you are, what’s important to you, and your relationship to the world around you.
 We are with you.